-- Ten of our eleven current directors are independent under the listing standards of The Nasdaq Stock Market, Inc. ("Nasdaq"). - We have an independent chairman of the Board, Mr. Adamo, to keep the leadership of the Board separate from the leadership of the company. - We have replaced a total of 8 directors in the last two years, constituting more than 70% of our Board.
-This has substantially addressed the long-tenured composition of our Board. - Three of the new directors appointed during this time are women, thereby significantly increasing the gender diversity of our Board.
+- Ten of our eleven current directors are independent under the listing standards of The Nasdaq Stock Market, Inc. ("Nasdaq"). - We have an independent chairman of the Board, Mr. Adamo, to keep the leadership of the Board separate from the leadership of the company. - We have replaced a total of 8 directors since 2018, constituting more than 70% of our Board.
+This has substantially addressed the long-tenured composition of our Board. - Three of the new directors that have joined the Board during this time are women, thereby significantly increasing the gender diversity of our Board. - We have amended our Charter and Bylaws to end the classification of our Board, and are in the process of implementing that change.
+Once fully implemented, all directors will be nominated for election on an annual basis.